List-coloring apex-minor-free graphs: Algorithm

-That such a strengthening is possible is well known among the graph minor research community, but as far as we are aware, it has never been published in this form.
-For this reason, we provide a proof in the Appendix.
-Let us also remark that the decomposition of Theorem~\ref{thm-strapex} can be found in polynomial time in the same way as the decomposition of Theorem~\ref{thm-strbasic} (see~\cite{minalg1,minalg2} for details), as all the steps of the proof outlined in the Appendix can be caried out in polynomial time.
+The condition (d) is just a simple technicality.
+That it is possible to restrict the major apices along the lines of condition (e) is well known among the graph minor research community, but as far as we are aware, it has never been published in this form.
+For this reason, we provide a proof in Appendix.
+Let us also remark that the decomposition of Theorem~\ref{thm-strapex} can be found in polynomial time in the same way as the decomposition of Theorem~\ref{thm-strbasic} (see~\cite{minalg1,minalg2} for details), as all the steps of the proof outlined in Appendix can be carried out in polynomial time.